Folding machine: Clothes folder

 A clothes folder is a device or a machine for folding garments.
 Clothes folders range from hand operated boards with hinges to automatic folding machines of various sizes.
 There are several industrial variants of clothes folding machines, with some being highly specialized for certain types of clothes, or very large to accommodate large textiles such as bedding.
+Some modern industrial folding and filling machines are fully automated, improving speed, efficiency, and accuracy in production lines.
 Examples of commercial clothes folders for domestic use include FoldiMate and Laundroid, which only work for smaller clothes, and not larger items such as bedding.